psaia/react-serial-forms/README.md

 We will no longer be maintaining this module in favor of something more one-directional like [redux-form](https://github.com/erikras/redux-form).
-If you have any input or ideas road map, please reply [here](https://github.com/LevInteractive/react-serial-forms/issues/32).
+If you have any input or ideas, please reply [here](https://github.com/LevInteractive/react-serial-forms/issues/32).
 Sorry, and thank you!